Co-spectral radius for countable equivalence relations: Co-spectral radius and percolation

 Using Theorem \ref{thm:PercolationExp}, we can define two new critical values of the Bernoulli bond percolation that fit nicely with the existing classical exponents like $p_c,p_u,p_{[2\to 2]}$ and $p_{\rm exp}$.
 We recall their definitions below.
 The $\cB_p$ denotes the Bernoulli bond percolation with parameter $p\in[0,1]$.
 For simplicity we restrict to transitive rooted graph $(G,o)$, but the definitions below can be easily adapted to all ergodic unimodular random graphs. \begin{itemize} \item $p_u$ is defined as the infimum of $p\in[0,1]$ such that $\cB_p$ has a unique infinite connected component a.s. \item $p_c$ is defined as the infimum of $p\in[0,1]$ such that $\cB_p$ has an infinite connected component a.s. \item For $x,y\in V(G)$ let $\tau_p(x,y)$ denote the probability that $x$ and $y$ are connected in $\cB_p$.
 The exponent $p_{\rm exp}$ is the supremum of all $p$ such that $\tau_p(x,y)$ decays exponentially in $\dist(x,y)$. \item Consider the operator $T_p$ acting on compactly functions on $V(G)$ defined by The exponent $p_{[2\to 2]}$ is the supremum of $p$ such that $T_p$ defines a bounded operator $\ell^2(V(G))\to \ell^2(V(G))$ \cite[Section 2]{Hutchcroft}. \end{itemize} For quasi transitive graphs, these numbers satisfy the inequalities $p_c\leq p_{[2\to 2]}\leq p_{\rm exp}\leq p_u$, ( \cite{Sharpness_2}, \cite[Theorem 1.1.2]{Sharpness}, \cite[Theorem 2.2]{Hutchcroft2_2}) We add two more specimen to this zoo of critical values.
-They implicitly depend on the random walk, we always choose the standard one. \begin{defn} \begin{enumerate} \item Let $p_{\rm Ram}$ (for Ramanujan) be the supremum of $p$ such that $\rho_{\cB_p}=\rho_{G}.$ \item Let $p_{\rm ca}$ (for co-amenable) be the infimum of $p$ such that $\rho_{\cB_p}=1.$ \end{enumerate} \end{defn} \begin{prop} \begin{enumerate} \item if $G$ is non-amenable then $p_{\rm Ram}\leq p_{\rm ca}$, \item $p_{\rm ca}\leq p_u$ \item $p_{\rm exp}\leq p_{\rm ca}$, \item $p_{[2\to 2]}\leq p_{\rm Ram}$, \end{enumerate} \end{prop} \begin{proof} (1) If $G$ is non amenable, then $\rho_{G}<1$.
-The inequality follows now from the obvious monotonicity of $\rho_{\cB_p}$ in $p$.
+They implicitly depend on the random walk, we always choose the standard one. \begin{defn} \begin{enumerate} \item Let $p_{\rm Ram}$ (for Ramanujan) be the supremum of $p$ such that $\rho_{\cB_p}=\rho_{G}.$ \item Let $p_{\rm cK}$ (for co-Kaimanovich) be the infimum of $p$ such that $\rho_{\cB_p}=1.$ \end{enumerate} \end{defn}